lapesd/lapesd-thesis/README.md

 #### Referencing an acronym or glossary entry

-If you use he custom macros to define acronyms and entries, you can use the acryonym and the entries themselves as macros.
+If you use the custom macros to define acronyms and entries, you can use the acryonym and the entries themselves as macros.
 For example, supose an acronym `DHT` and a glossary entry `proxy`:

 - `\DHT` produces Distributed Has Table (DHT) on first use
 - `\DHT` produces DHT on subsequent uses